yssource/rhai/README.md

 Even if a custom function does not mutate state nor cause side effects, it may still be _volatile_, i.e. it _depends_ on the external environment and not _pure_.
 A perfect example is a function that gets the current time - obviously each run will return a different value!
-The optimizer, when using [`OptimizationLevel::Full`], _assumes_ that all functions are _pure_, so when it finds constant arguments.
-This may cause the script to behave differently from the intended semantics because essentially the result of each function call will always be the same value.
+The optimizer, when using [`OptimizationLevel::Full`], _assumes_ that all functions are _pure_, so when it finds constant arguments it will eagerly run execute the function call.
+This causes the script to behave differently from the intended semantics because essentially the result of the function call will always be the same value.

 Therefore, **avoid using [`OptimizationLevel::Full`]** if you intend to register non-_pure_ custom types and/or functions.